 The conveyor belt begins on the sea’s surface near the pole of the North Atlantic.
 The Arctic temperature chills the water.
 It also gets saltier because the salt does not freeze when ice forms in the ocean and is left behind in the surrounding water.

-Surface water moves in to replace the sinking water and creates a current that moves south towards the equator down towards the ends of Africa and South America.
+Surface water moves in to replace the sinking water, creating a current that moves south towards the equator and the ends of Africa and South America.
 The current now travels around the edge of Antarctica, where the water cools and sinks again.

 As it does in the North Atlantic thus, the conveyor belt gets recharged.
 Two sections split off the conveyor and move northward as it moves around Antarctica.
 One section moves into the Indian Ocean, the other into the Pacific Ocean.